All Episodes

 He did all of these things and never once complained, and he did it for me.

-You go found a great guy.
+You found a great guy.

-Well, in a sense I did.
+Well, in a sense, I did.

-In but in another sense, you know, I'm still learning.
+But in another sense, you know, I'm still learning.

-I work for a very large insurance company, and um so when we're talking about health care, Uh we think we're seeing the beginnings of the federal takeover of the healthcare system.
+And so when we're talking about health care, we think we're seeing the beginnings of the federal takeover of the healthcare system.

 Yeah, you are.